 Blood Sample Collection

-Approximately 10 mL of blood samples was collected from the jugular vein of each animal, and from there, 7 mL was transferred to a sterile vial containing ethylene diamine tetra-acetic acid-EDTA (1 mg/mL of blood) for hematological parameters using the method described previously by Shaikat et al., (2013), and rest of 3 mL was transferred to vacutainer for serum preparation.
+Approximately 10 mL of blood samples was collected from the jugular vein of each animal, and from there, 7 mL was transferred to a sterile vial containing ethylene diamine tetra-acetic acid (EDTA), for hematological parameters using the method described previously by Shaikat et al., (2013), and rest of 3 mL was transferred to vacutainer for serum preparation.
 Centrifugation was done at 3000 rpm for 15 min for serum separation.

 Hematological Parameters